laravel/jetstream-docs/1.x/features/security.md

 ### Inertia

 If you are using the Inertia stack, you should wrap the action you wish to confirm using the `ConfirmsPassword` Vue component provided by Jetstream.
 This wrapper component should listen for the `@confirmed` event in order to trigger the method that should be called once the user's password is confirmed.
-Once the user has confirmed their password, they will not be required to re-enter their password for 15 minutes.
-To get started, import and register the component within your page:
+Once the user has confirmed their password, they will not be required to re-enter until the number of seconds defined by the `auth.password_timeout` configuration option have elapsed:

 ```js
 import JetConfirmsPassword from './Jetstream/ConfirmsPassword'